davidleathers113/indexforge/CONTRIBUTING.md

 4. Ensure the test suite passes.
 5. Make sure your code lints.
 6. Issue that pull request!

+## Code Quality Standards

+1. **Testing**

+   - Write unit tests for new functionality
+   - Maintain test coverage above 80%
+   - Run tests with `pytest`

+2. **Code Style**

+   - Use Black for Python code formatting
+   - Use isort for import sorting
+   - Follow PEP 8 guidelines
+   - Run pre-commit hooks before committing

+3. **Documentation**
+   - Add docstrings to all public functions and classes
+   - Keep API documentation up to date
+   - Include examples in docstrings when helpful

 ## Pull Request Process